-In New York, there is no legal proceeding that focuses explicitly on declaring a child to be emancipated.
-The courts determine whether a child is emancipated with respect to claims in another court proceeding such as those for child support, employment, and contract cases where the minor is a party.
+In New York, no legal proceeding focuses explicitly on declaring a child to be emancipated.
+The courts determine whether a child is emancipated concerning claims in another court proceeding, such as those for child support, employment, and contract cases where the minor is a party.
 This is known as “constructive emancipation” because relevant facts indicate that the child should be treated as an adult.

 Constructive Emancipation for Economic Independence

-If a child is 16 years old or older, has a full-time job and pays their own living expenses, a court might consider them to be emancipated.
+If a child is 16 or older, has a full-time job, and pays their living expenses, a court might consider them emancipated.
 In such cases, a child might even be deemed emancipated if they live with their parents but pay them rent.

 Constructive Emancipation for Abandonment

-If a child leaves home and cuts ties with their parents to avoid parental control, a court may consider them to be emancipated depending on why the child did so.
-For example, a child who abandons their parents simply to avoid their reasonable parental control is more likely to be considered emancipated, therefore excusing the parents from fulfilling their duty to provide them with financial support.
+If a child leaves home and cuts ties with their parents to avoid parental control, a court may consider them emancipated, depending on why the child did so.
+For example, a child who abandons their parents to avoid their reasonable parental control is more likely to be considered emancipated, excusing them from fulfilling their duty to provide them with financial support.

-Conversely, if a child leaves home because their parents abused, neglected, or otherwise forced the child to fend for themselves, a court is less likely to find the child emancipated.
+Conversely, if a child leaves home because their parents abused, neglected, or forced them to fend for themselves, a court is less likely to find the child emancipated.
 As a result, the child’s parents still owe a legal duty to provide the child with financial support.

 Constructive emancipation can also play a part in cases involving parental alienation.
-Parental alienation refers to a situation involving separated parents where one engages in a pattern of systematically disparaging the other parent, so their child turns against them.
-If parental alienation results in irreparably destroying the relationship between the other parent and their child, a court might declare the child emancipated and relieve the other parent of their duty to pay child support.
+Parental alienation refers to a situation involving separated parents where one systematically disparages the other parent, so their child turns against them.
+Suppose parental alienation irreparably destroys the relationship between the other parent and their child.
+In that case, a court might declare the child emancipated and relieve the other parent of their duty to pay child support.